 Coaches report: Minot girls soccer HC Matt Pfau

-The Minot Daily News reached out to coach Pfau to get his perspective on the new season and what his expectations are moving forward.
-Here is what the coach had to say via email.
+The Minot Daily News reached out to Majettes soccer coach Matt Pfau for his thoughts on how the year has gone thus far, and what improvements his club needs to make as the year progresses.
+Here is what Pfau had to say via email.